elastisys/compliantkubernetes-apps/WIP-CHANGELOG.md

 - Change Trivy Operator Dashboard to only count image states once per image instead for each namespace and resource
 - Rework thanos networkpolicies with generator chart
 - Rework monitoring networkpolicies with generator chart
+- New fluentd-elasticsearch custom image tag `v4.3.9-ck8s1` which includes a plugin for dot replacement, as this functionality has been removed from the `kubernetes_metadata_filter` plugin.

 ### Fixed